BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Introduction

+Our work is inspired by the ideas of PINNs \cite{pinn}, and the subsequent work using DeepONet to infer bubble dynamics by Lin et al. \cite{deeponetbubble}.
+Instead of applying the full hydrodynamic equations to supervise the training process, we aim at getting satisfactory results based on partial physical information.
+Specifically, we inserted only the fluid continuity condition (divergence free of velocity) and the pressure Poisson equation (denoted by $\mathcal{P}$) into the loss function, which can be described as a neural network with semi-physical information.
+A new deep learning architecture, called \textsf{BubbleNet}, is proposed for this purpose.

+The \textsf{BubbleNet}(s) with/without Poisson equation are considered and trained in the present study.
+The advantages of the algorithms lie in: (1) To save computer resources, the gradient computation from automatic differentiation \cite{autodiff} of the phase function is avoided to some extent.
+(2) Both physical information and conventional NN losses are encoded in the semi-physics-informed network, allowing the framework to take advantage of deep learning and physical equations during training.
+(3) In 2D or axisymmetric flow, the velocities are inferred from a latent function (stream function), saving computation resources compared with inferring two components of velocities separately.
+Another point that differs from the traditional approach is, the time discretized normalizer (TDN) is utilized for normalizing variables per time step, to capture physics information more accurately for the NN training.

-The paper is arranged as follows: in Part I we introduce our approach of study bubbly flow and set up two numerical cases for computing the bubble flow in microfluidics: the single bubble flow and multiple bubbles flow confined in the microtube.
-We thence estimate the bubble(s) motion and validate the accuracy of simulations.
-In Part II we introduce the traditional DNNs and our \textsf{BubbleNet} algorithms, respectively.
-And we train the data from the data of numerical simulations on each NN for predictions.
-We hence obtain and analyze different errors from machine learning.
-We eventually conclude the paper from the DNN and \textsf{BubbleNet} results in Part III.
+The paper is arranged as follows: in Section \ref{bubble}, to obtain the training data, the conventional computational fluid dynamics (CFD) software is utilized to simulate numerically two cases of the bubble flow, i.e., the single bubble flow and multiple bubbles flow through a microchannel.
+Then the numerical results are briefly discussed.
+In Section \ref{nn} we introduce the traditional DNNs and the \textsf{BubbleNet} algorithms, respectively.
+Both networks are trained based on the numerical results.
+We hence obtain the predictions of physical quantities in bubble flows and analyze the absolute errors from machine learning in Section \ref{results}.
+Finally, some conclusions of this study are drawn in Section \ref{conclusion}.